josipDogan/josipdogan.github.io/content/about.md

 layout: prose
 rss_ignore: true
 title: About
-menu:
+description: About me
+menus:
   main:
+    name: About
-    weight: 90
+    weight: 4
 ---
 ![pic](../images/about.jpg)

 Born in 1995

-Bachelor at Faculty of Dramatic Arts in Serbia
+Bachelor at Faculty of Dramatic Arts in Serbia.

 Master at Film University Babelsberg in Germany.

 Drive for filmmaking since the age of 7.
-Lot of experimenting and  having fun.
-Film studies have introduced me to professional environments.

 Along the way I self-learned to do animation, music and live visuals.

 Software that I use: